Ontology: A Theoretical Basis for Professional Coaching

 and Roy, Jean-Michael.
 Eds.
 (2000) Naturalizing Phenomenology:

-Contemporary Issues in Phenomenology and Cognitive Science
+Contemporary Issues in Phenomenology and Cognitive Science.
+Stanford:

 Stanford University Press.